The verb to be in the Gaelic languages

 bhfuil siad? bheil iad? vel ad?
 Are they?

-bhfuiltear bheilear Passive
+bhfuiltear bheilear Impersonal

 Habitual present tense

 This tense only occurs in Irish.
 It is similar to the simple present tense in English and is used to indicate (repeated) continuous action.
+The future tense is used to indicate habitual action in Manx and Scottish Gaelic.

 Positive Negative Dependent